Umoxfo/vscode-w3cvalidation/README.md

 If you don't have them installed, download and install a latest Java Development Kit (latest Java 8 is the minimum requirement).

 After installing (or installed) the JDK, you would need to configure your environment for Java execution.
+**Please restart the VS Code** in order to load reliably the changed environment variables.

 Then open your HTML document(s).